 BUT.
 And this is a big BUT.
 I was so all "up in my head" that I didn't really feel those experiences.
 They were just stories, memories, things I held in my heart.
 It took me a while to get this, but FEELINGS ARE MEANT TO BE FELT, not THOUGHT.
 Literally in the physical body.
 I was recalling them, but I wasn't tuned into physically feeling at all.

-Once we can feel our feelings instead of just thinking them, they help us to release the pressure of all the repressed emotions we hold inside...the emotions that fuel the nervous system's fight-or-flight mode and keep our chronic symptoms firing.
+Once we can feel our feelings instead of just thinking about them, they help us to release the pressure of the trapped stress-energy in our bodies...the nervous system's fight-or-flight mode that keeps our chronic symptoms firing.

 1. Sit in a quiet spot and write out an experience you want to address on a piece of paper/computer, or just bring it to mind.
-Let the detail of the experience come up until you feel that it's clear in your mind.
+Let the detail of the experience build until you feel that it's clear in your mind.

-3. Sit with it for a couple of minutes.
+3. Sit with it for a couple of minutes and see if anything moves or shifts.

 Some of the things I feel physically when journalling: heaviness, tiredness, pressure in the head or eyes, heat, clammy hands, shaky chest, tingling, breathing pattern changes, runny nose or eyes, heartrate changes, numb legs, numbness in general, nausea, dizziness, a physical urge to leave, tummy ache or pelvic tightness.

-Once you get the hang of this, you might want to try journaling or bringing up experiences with your eyes closed from the get-go.
+Once you get the hang of this, you might want to try journaling or any type of self-inquiry practice with your eyes closed from the get-go.
 I sit typing with my eyes closed often.
-It allows me to stop reading / correcting what I'm writing and just tune into the feeling of what I'm imagining.
+It allows me to stop reading / correcting what I'm writing and just tune into the feelings in my body.

 It takes some practice, so don't worry if nothing come up for you as you start this, nothingness can be a feeling too.
 We've learnt to disassociate with our feelings to avoid them to protect ourselves, so it's normal to not notice or block-out anything at first.